 I loved the look of this bag online but wondered if it might be a little large to pass as a handbag.
 Having now used it for a good length of time I find it hits that right point between function and style.
 At least for someone like me that leads a mostly casual lifestyle and never travels light.

 My one drawback with the Roma bag is that while it’s build to fit a 13″ Macbook, the vagaries of computer sizing mean it doesn’t fit the slightly wider 13″ Lenovo that’s my current laptop of choice.

-Last month Mahi bags offered me the classic leather backpack to try out.
-Of course I was very happy to accept and have already had the chance to start putting it through its paces on a recent trip so thought I’d share how this one is going.
+Recently Mahi bags offered me the slightly larger classic leather backpack to try out.
+Of course I was very happy to accept and have already had the chance to start putting it through its paces on a few recent trips so thought I’d share how this one is going.